ayushtiwari110/IMBY-Chat-io/README.md

 </p>
 <h1 align="center">Chat io - Connect with your loved ones!💌</h1>

 ## Introduction

 This project is an advanced real-time chat application developed as part of I'm Beside You's software internship assignment.
 The application showcases the ability to work with real-time data, handle user authentication, integrate third-party APIs, and deploy a production-ready web application.

+## System Dseign Documentation📃
+Please use this link to view the System Design Document for this project.
+[System Design Document](https://drive.google.com/file/d/1ijuBHEzg3TPzkJrAjjprPsMbrXBKOBQl/view?usp=sharing)

 ## Features ✨